ianpowell2017/ianpowell2017.github.io/_posts/2021-11-10-work-items-branching-stratedgy.md

 As per the Git Flow model, *feature* branches should have the parent branch set to *dev* and *task* branches should have the parent branch set to their respective *feature* branch.

+Having the user story / task number in the branch name, makes it easier for someone to cross check stale branches to validate if the branch is no longer required.

 Pull request reviews are not required when merging *task* branches into *feature* branches.
 However they are necessary when merging the *feature* branch into the *dev* branch.

 Once the User story / Feature is deemed complete then it should be merged into the *dev* branch via the Pull Request procedure.